Word Meanings - EARTHLY - Book Publishers vocabulary database

 - CARNALIST

 A sensualist.
-Burton. - EARTHLY-MINDED
+Burton. - TEMPORALNESS

 Having a mind devoted to earthly things; worldly-minded; -- opposed to spiritual-minded. -- Earth"ly-mind`ed*ness, n. - WORLDLY

 1. Relating to the world; human; common; as, worldly maxims; worldly actions.
 "I thus neglecting worldly ends."
 Shak.
 Many years it hath continued, standing by no other worldly mean but that one only hand which erected it.
 Hooker.
-2. Pertaining - TEMPORALNESS
+2. Pertaining - CARNAL-MINDEDNESS

 Grossness of mind. - MUNDANE